 Weekend bike camping trip from New Glarus to Madison, Wisconsin

-It’s been two years since Michon and I visited Madison for a self-guided bicycling tour of the city READ: Fell in love with a city – Madison.
-That was my first time visiting the city and I left knowing I’d be back.
+It’s been two years since Michon and I visited Madison, Wisconsin for a self-guided bicycling tour.
+READ: Fell in love with a city – Madison.
+That was my first time visiting and I left knowing I’d be back.

 The following is our itinerary for the weekend:

 - Drive to New Glarus, WI on Friday after work (2.5 hours), set up camp at New Glarus Woods State Park.

 - Saturday morning, hit the trail towards Madison taking the Sugar River State Trail to Badger State Trail.
 The trail is flat, packed limestone then paved outside and around Madison.
 This is about 30 miles.